ComputerScienceProject/Reminder-Project/README.md

 Our first repository on GitHub is Reminder Project

-Our team members are Zehra Özgenlik , Ezgi Özdil and Dilara Bozdağ.
+Our team members are Zehra Özgenlik , Ezgi Özdil , Dilara Bozdağ and Sena.

-The aim of this project is to develop a Reminder Application which can store the words in the search engine.
+The aim of this project is to develop a Reminder Application which can store the password in the search engine.